 A heavy duty static rail (mid stage) can support lightweight scenery and extends off stage to allow for retraction.

-The stage lighting can be hired upon request, ranging from basic conventional wash to addition of RGB LED (static and moving).
+The stage lighting can be hired upon request, ranging from basic conventional wash to addition of RGBA LED (static and moving).

 A cyclorama is also available for hire (with 12 LED ColorPix wash units).